Simon M. Macbeth from Roundhay Leeds is the web design manager…

 Working with Simon Macbeth

-With 121 Web Design in Roundhay Leeds, Simon Macbeth employs a small team or developers, graphic designers and online marketers who all help make 121 Web Design the perfectly oiled business that he’s always wanted.
+With 121 Web Design and Roundhay Web Design, based in… you guessed it… Roundhay, Leeds; Simon Macbeth employs a small team or developers, graphic designers and online marketers who all help make 121 Web Design the perfectly oiled business that he’s always wanted.

-121 Web design has also been great for his self-esteem.
+121 Web design and Roundhay Web Design have also been great for his self-esteem.
 Being at the forefront of 1 to 1 he gets tons of positive feedback from the hundreds of happy customers, which makes him feel really good about myself, and at the same time making money to pay his bills .

 Read some of Simon Macbeth’s Book